Ooyekunle/dummytestFeb172020/Courseware/01.0_Important_Front_Matter/README.md

 1. use `git fetch` in your local repository to get the latest from the main repository
 2. create a separate branch for each week's assignment, with something like `git checkout -b assignment_01 origin/master` (which will create a new branch called _assignment\_01_ based on the current state of the _master_ branch in the _origin_ repository (GitHub) __and__ checkout that new branch)
 3. do your work on the assignment branch
+4. push your changes to the a branch of the same name on your fork of repository with `git push origin HEAD`
 4. submit your pull request from the assignment branch

 The net effect of this is that you (the student) do not make any commits to the _master_ branch, so there are never conflicts as you update your code base from the instructor codebase.